delta-io/delta-rs/docs/usage/optimize/small-file-compaction-with-optimize.md

 }
 ```

-The transaction log indicates that many files have been tombstoned and one file is added, as expected.
+The trasaction log indicates that many files have been tombstoned and one file is added, as expected.

 The Delta Lake optimize command “removes” data by marking the data files as removed in the transaction log.
 The optimize command doesn’t physically delete the Parquet file from storage.
 Optimize performs a “logical remove” not a “physical remove”.

 Delta Lake uses logical operations so you can time travel back to earlier versions of your data.
 You can vacuum your Delta table to physically remove Parquet files from storage if you don’t need to time travel and don’t want to pay to store the tombstoned files.

 ## Vacuuming after optimizing

 The vacuum command deletes all files from storage that are marked for removal in the transaction log and older than the retention period which is 7 days by default.

 It’s normally a good idea to have a retention period of at least 7 days.
 For purposes of this example, we will set the retention period to zero, just so you can see how the files get removed from storage.
 Adjusting the retention period in this manner isn’t recommended for production use cases.

 Let’s run the vacuum command:
 === "Python"
-`python
+      ```python
       dt.vacuum(retention_hours=0, enforce_retention_duration=False, dry_run=False)
-      `
+      ```
 === "Rust"
-`rust
+    ```rust
     let table = open_table("observation_data").await?;
     let (table, metrics) = DeltaOps(table)
         .vacuum()